srikarKulkarni/Scripts/README.md

 # Scripts

-# Docker Install:
-bash docker-script.sh
+# docker-script.sh
-  This will install the docker latest version on linux
+bash docker-script.sh --> To install the docker latest version on linux